vkgupta857/click-to-chat/README.md

 Click to chat is a tool that let's you chat with people on WhatsApp, Telegram without saving their numbers.

+### Disclaimer

+Dislaimer: This tool uses public links, which sometimes may not work as expected.
+Also, this tool is not associated with either WhatsApp LLC or Telegram Org.

 ### Description

-This tool is just a HTML document which creates a URL by appending wa.me or t.me before the contact number and redirects to the resultant URL.
+This tool creates a URL by appending wa.me or t.me before the contact number and redirects to the resultant URL.

 For example, `https://wa.me/+919876543210` and `https://t.me/+919876543210`